-The Permanent Mission of the United States of America has the honour to request that the amended INFCIRC/254 and a comparison table of changes, together with Mr. Stratford's letter be circulated among the Member States of the IAEA.
+The Permanent Mission has further the honour to request that the amended INFCIRC 254/Part 1, including its Annexes and a comparison table of changes, together with Ambassador Young-wan Song's letter be circulated among the Member States of the IAEA.

-The Permanent Mission of the United States of America to the International Organizations in Vienna avails itself of this opportunity to renew to the Director General of the IAEA the assurances of its highest consideration.
+The Permanent Mission of the Republic of Korea to the International Organisations in Vienna avails itself of this opportunity to renew to the IAEA the assurances of its highest consideration.